DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxBox/dxBox.md

 ---
 ---
 ##### shortDescription
-The **Box** widget allows you to arrange various elements within it.
-Separate and adaptive, the **Box** widget acts as a building block for the layout.
+The **Box** UI component allows you to arrange various elements within it.
+Separate and adaptive, the **Box** UI component acts as a building block for the layout.

 ##### lib
 dx.web.js, dx.viz-web.js, dx.all.js